MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 - STORAGE will send an `ACK` request to the Coordinator timestamped with `ts`.
 The Coordinator will wait for the global timestamp to advance to `ts` and then send a response back to STORAGE indicating that it's OK to send the acknowledgement.
-- If STORAGE receives a read that doesn't use `AS OF`, is in the same timeline as the data being acknowledged, and has a timestamp larger than or equal to `ts`, then it knows that the global timestamp must have advanced to `ts` or greater, and it's safe to send the acknowledgement.
+- If STORAGE receives a write or read that doesn't use `AS OF`, is in the same timeline as the data being acknowledged, and has a timestamp larger than or equal to `ts`, then it knows that the global timestamp must have advanced to `ts` or greater, and it's safe to send the acknowledgement.
-- If STORAGE receives an updated Read Capability for the global timestamp (see [Read Capabilities on Global Timestamp](#Read Capabilities on Global Timestamp)) larger than or equal to `ts`, then it knows that the global timestamp must have advanced to `ts` or greater, and it's safe to send the acknowledgement.

 NOTE: There are some race conditions here such as: